 Imec leverages its expertise in chip design and technology to develop innovative tools for the life sciences, pharma R&D, clinical diagnostics, therapeutic and surgery, biopharma production and analytical biochemistry industries.

 We combine extensive chip manufacturing facilities and bio-lab infrastructure with world-renowned expertise in chip technology, MEMS, bio-electronics, sensors, photonics, imagers, microfluidics, and biosciences.
-This makes us the ideal development and manufacturing partner for your custom smart biochip solution, from early R&D, design and prototyping to volume manufacturing.
+We work with strong, multidisciplinary teams of world-class scientists.
+This makes us the ideal development and manufacturing partner for your custom smart biochip solutions, from early R&D, design and prototyping to volume manufacturing.
 We help you bring your innovative product ideas to life.

-Research and new discoveries in life sciences and biotech have been advancing rapidly and offer solutions with the potential to shape the future of healthcare.
-Numerous new startups and existing companies are exploring these new methods and are poised to play a crucial role in the future.
+Research and new discoveries in life sciences and biotech have been advancing rapidly, offering solutions with the potential to shape the future of healthcare.
+Numerous new start-ups and existing companies are exploring new methodologies and are poised to play a crucial role in the future.

-These new methods, however, have increasing demands on instrumentation, such as extremely high sensitivity down to the level of single-molecule interaction to analyze DNA and gene expression, single-cell manipulation, massive parallelization, need for miniaturization, more complex implantable devices, and more.
+These new methods have increasing demands on instrumentation.
+They require extremely high sensitivity (down to the level of single-molecule interaction to analyze DNA and gene expression), single-cell manipulation, massive parallelization, need for miniaturization, more complex implantable devices, and more.

-Using chip technology will bring value to your products:
+Silicon chip technology will bring value to your products through:

-- Standard, widely-available CMOS-based manufacturing toolset, enabling a mature supply chain
+- Standard, widely-available CMOS-based chip manufacturing toolset, enabling a mature supply chain,

-- Microfluidics integration resulting in small sample volumes, reduced reagent cost, and higher analysis speed
+- Microfluidics integration resulting in small sample volumes, reduced reagent cost, and higher analysis speed, and

 - Nanotechnology capabilities enabling molecular interaction